felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample10/README.md

 ## Activity
 Run webpack in development mode and make some changes, for instance add a new action that displays a form using React.
 Place the code of your action in a separate file to test the modularity.

-Add a thirdparty library of your choice to your project using “npm install”.
+Add a third-party library of your choice to your project using `npm install`.
 In this example we have included two third-party libraries: recharts and polygons-generator

 <strong>HINT:</strong> The main file (entry point) is located at “src/index.tsx“.
 You could place your custom extension code
-directly here, but for modularity we recommend placing it in separate files to achieve modularity.
-Notice also that as react development states, any code that files that contain react rendering code needs to have jsx/tsx extension.
+directly here, but for modularity, we recommend placing it in separate files.
+Notice also that as react development states, any code that files that contain react rendering code needs to have `jsx/tsx` extension.

 # Run Solution